R0land013/easy-mvp/README.md

 To see examples of how **Intent** is used, check out the ``demo.py`` program.

+## Acting when user closes window

+If the user clicks the close window button then all presenters in the presenter stack of the window will receive the **on_window_closing(self)** call.
+The first presenter to receive the call will be the one which is on the stack top, the next to receive the call will be the below presenter.
+This flow of calls will occur all the way down through the window stack.
+When all presenters have executed **on_window_closing(self)** then the window will be closed.
+If the window that is being closing has child windows, then all its children will receive the **on_window_closing(self)** calls in the same way the parent window received it.

+This method is useful to close database connections, close files and stop threads.
+All you must close goes here.

 ## Customize window title

 Every presenter can change the window title.
 This is useful because each presenter will do